Rocky Mountain National Park: Wildfires

 Wildfires have been recorded in Rocky Mountain National Park prior to its establishment in 1915.
 Some of the most notable wildfires include the Bear Lake Fire, which was started by a campfire that was not properly put out, and burned for two months in 1900.
 The Ouzel Fire in 1978 was caused naturally by lightning and was allowed to burn under supervision until it grew out of control and in total burned 1,050 acres of land.
 The Fern Lake Fire in 2012 was also caused by a campfire, the fire was intensified due to strong winds and drought in the area.
-Absence of fire in around Fern Lake for many centuries caused excessive dead trees and a thick layer of organic matter on the ground which fuelled the fire, ultimately leading to the it lasting for over two months, burning nearly 3,500 acres of land.
+Absence of fire in around Fern Lake for many centuries caused excessive dead trees and a thick layer of organic matter on the ground which fueled the fire, ultimately leading to it lasting for over two months and burning nearly 3,500 acres of land.

 An increase in average temperature in the Rocky Mountain region has been correlated to a decrease in snowfall that melts earlier in the year, attributing to drier summers and longer fire seasons.
 Rocky Mountain National Park is expected to see one of the largest increases in number of wildfires for the United States, with an increase in both duration and intensity for wildfires in general across the nation.

 Wildfires that have a higher burn severity can cause serious damage to an ecosystem.
 High-severity wildfires can cause soil degradation by affecting the soils’ ability to absorb and process water.
 They also cause an increase in erosion due to burning away vegetation that holds the soil to the ground, thus increasing the chances of flooding and mudslides that cause further damage in and around the affected areas.
 Ash from the fires also contributes significantly to air and water pollution.

 Low-severity wildfires however are crucial to maintaining a balanced ecosystem and can help prevent the damaging high-severity wildfires by clearing away excess organic material that adds fuel to and amplifies the spread of more severe wildfires.
 While severe fires can negatively impact the soil, less severe wildfires can be beneficial as burning the nutrient-rich dead organic material helps to fertilize the soil.
 The smaller fires also clear room for new growth and can fight against invasive species encroachment in the park.

 Many parks including Rocky Mountain National Park use small fires as means to prevent more severe fires from getting out of hand.
 Along with small, prescribed burns, other fuel management practices include removing low hanging branches and forest thinning in general.
 Scientists have been working hard to find a balance in wildfires, allowing them to work as a restorative ecological process while avoiding the damage and pollution that come with high-severity wildfires.